dadoming/C_Lib/README.md

 # Obj_Oriented_C_Lib
-A Library in a object oriented style to use in 42 projects.
+My Library of functions to implement in 42 projects with a easier and categorized usage in VSCode.